Ap6pack/APT-Detection-System/README.md

+Here's the updated Readme with an additional step for downloading Kafka added to the Setup Instructions section:

+---

 # APT Detection System

 This project is a Python-based Advanced Persistent Threat (APT) detection system that uses the Hybrid HHOSSA optimization technique for feature selection and data balancing.
 It integrates LightGBM and Bi-LSTM models for classification and provides a real-time detection system with a monitoring dashboard.